gtolle/stripe-iiftoqbo/README.md

 ## Stripe IIF to QuickBooks Online QBO File Translator

-Does your company use Stripe to charge credit cards (and pay vendors)?
+Does your company use Stripe to charge credit cards?

 Does your company use QuickBooks Online for accounting?